 Through it all, our healthcare staff have shown compassion, commitment—and courage.
 Here are just a few memories from local healthcare workers at our Ebola treatment center (ETC) in North Kivu, DRC.

 At the start of each Ebola outbreak, I feel fortunate to be able to witness the beginning of the journey that each of my colleagues takes to becoming first responders for the people affected.
 This unique journey is what make us so special, and often makes up the defining moments that remain in our minds throughout our careers.
 For me, a defining and lifechanging moment as a nurse is the experience of caring for patients and saving lives.
 I will never forget this.
 This has shaped my beliefs about the importance of relationships with patients during treatment and their families during visits.
-It influences what I do today as a nurse.I am motivated every day by the enthusiasm and drive that International Medical Corps demonstrates day and night, and our patients appreciate our efforts throughout their lives.Robert Mumbere, Nurse
+It influences what I do today as a nurse.

 I have been in the emergency room every single day since, and have stored many memories from this period of the Ebola outbreak.
 I can recall, by sight, smell and sound, indelible images of people coming in precarious or urgent conditions, or even dead.
 But for me, choosing to work in the ETC just seemed right.
 Maybe I like the challenges that come, and mix the good, bad and ugly.
 For whatever reason, I have been able to be steady during the response.

-The 10th Ebola outbreak was a defining moment in my career as WASH Officer.
+“The 10th Ebola outbreak was a defining moment in my career as WASH Officer.
 It caused me to analyze and immediately think about what could have been prevented, and I needed a positive way to make a difference in the lives of others.
 I began to train myself by learning everything I could about IPC.
 I started to share what I learned with others, speaking with them about prevention, better choices and healthier living at work.
 I added extra safety tips and educational material to staff training and patient-discharge instructions.
 I was determined to do more to save lives.

 I remember, when I was taking care of patients all day and night, feeling overwhelmed and overworked.
 We had five to six patients in bed who needed all of our attention every second, asking, “Will I live or die?”
 I did not know that managing the care of patients would be so challenging.
 But I also remembered all the care I got when I was sick, and what a difference that made.
 So that gave me the motivation to double my attention on my patients, and to realize that I was doing something good.”